Martin Jol: Tottenham Hotspur

 Because of the large amount of money that had been spent, Spurs were expected by the board to challenge for a top four place in the 2007–08 season.
-After Tottenham lost their opening two games, however, Club Secretary John Alexander and Director Paul Kemsley were photographed in a Spanish hotel with Sevilla FC manager Juande Ramos, who then claimed that Tottenham had made him a "dizzying offer" to become their manager, though this was denied by Tottenham's chairman Daniel Levy.
-This undermined Jol's position, and he was eventually sacked by the Tottenham board on 25 October 2007 during their 2–1 defeat to Getafe CF in the UEFA Cup.
+After Tottenham lost their opening two games, however, Club Secretary John Alexander and Director Paul Kemsley were photographed in a Spanish hotel with Sevilla manager Juande Ramos.
+Ramos claimed that Tottenham had made him a "dizzying offer" to become their manager, though this was denied by Tottenham's chairman Daniel Levy.
+This undermined Jol's position, and he was eventually sacked by the Tottenham board on 25 October 2007 during their 2–1 defeat to Getafe in the UEFA Cup.
 News of the sacking was widely known around the ground before the final whistle, before even Jol had become aware of his fate.
 Jol confessed that he first became aware of the decision when his nephew told him of a text message he received saying Jol was to leave the job.

 Jol rejected an approach from Birmingham City to discuss their managerial vacancy in November 2007, but was reported at the time as interested in returning to Premiership football to manage one of the clubs outside the "top four."